seanhagen/workernator/docs/design.md

 This issue is one that could be solved with a `tmpfs` or `ramfs` file system.
 Both are temporary file systems that can be created with a limited amount of size. `tmpfs` is newer, and would also allow us to set a limit so that it behaves the same as a physical disk with limited space.

 *However*, managing the creation, mounting, un-mounting, and moving data to & from a `tmpfs` is outside the scope of this challenge.

-For now the system will instead use a simple watchdog that keeps an eye on the size of the output file and kills the job if it goes over some pre-configured limit.
-The output file size limit will be set to 1 GB initially, and the watchdog will be configured to check the size of the output file once every second.
+So is any kind of watchdog to kill jobs that start output too much data.
+For now, managing out-of-control jobs is left up to the admin of the system.

 ###### Concurrency & File Handles